louiseppler/FootballPlayerPositions/README.md

 # Interactive time-series exploration of football player positions

-Open `index.html` and upload the JSON file.
+Open `website/index.html` and upload the JSON file.

+(Or open the online version at https://louiseppler.github.io/FootballPlayerPositions/index.html)

 The webpage accepts the file as a zip as well, but decompressing in the browser is slow and it is recommended to decompress the file before uploading